JoeMoon1506

 Hans Mpongo (Non Munster)

-Hans Mpongo is a pacey and physically accomplished wide player or centre forward with impressive versatility.
+Hans Mpongo is a pacey and physically accomplished wide attacking midfielder or centre forward with impressive versatility.
+He will start on the left-hand side of King’s front three, giving Cork a direct, explosive outlet in transition.

-His Acceleration of 14 and Pace of 13 make him a dangerous option against tired legs, while Jumping Reach of 12 and Strength of 11 give him some physical presence.
-He will rotate across the front line and operate predominantly as an impact option from the bench.
+His Acceleration of 14 and Pace of 13 make him a dangerous threat when Cork win the ball back and look to attack quickly, while Jumping Reach of 12 and Strength of 11 give him useful physical presence across the front line.

-Mpongo’s ability to cover multiple attacking roles could be extremely useful during a long season.
-He may not start every week, but he should have a clear part to play.
+Mpongo’s ability to cover multiple attacking roles could also be extremely useful during a long season.
+He may be starting on the left initially, but his versatility means he can rotate across the front line when needed.

 Key Fact: Previously played with Brentford B and NAC Breda before making an impact in Ireland.